 - Greater protection over your name: setting up with Companies House means your business will be the only one allowed to register and use the name you’ve chosen.
 Note that you may still need to apply for a registered trademark, if that’s relevant to your business.

 - More paperwork: It takes more effort to set up a limited company, and the ongoing reporting requirements are more onerous.
 An annual confirmation statement and annual company accounts must be filed for all limited companies.
 It’s advisable for limited companies to engage an accountant to keep their finances in order.

 Whether you register as a sole trader or a limited company, you also need to consider the separate question of whether to register for VAT.
 VAT registration is compulsory if your business’ annual turnover exceeds the VAT threshold, currently set at £85,000 per year.

 We’re happy to talk through your options when setting up your business so that you can make the best decision for your needs.
-Get in touch with Nathan Keeley from our Business Services team on 01903 234094 to discuss further.
+Get in touch on 01903 234094 to discuss further.

 A version of this blog originally appeared on the website of one of our MHA association member firms, Henderson Loggie.